Wakala Meaning

 - It makes modern Islamic finance operationally possible in many institutional settings.

-Main Risks and Legal Limits.
+Main Risks and Legal Limits of Wakala

 - The agent must not exceed delegated authority.